 Other possible causes of nephrocalcinosis include:

-There are generally no early symptoms of nephrocalcinosis, beyond those of the condition causing the problem.
+Most of the time, there are no early symptoms of nephrocalcinosis beyond those of the condition causing the problem.

 People who also have kidney stones may have: